 Second, I am deconstructing the evolution of food systems and inequality in the Greater Memphis region to understand how changes in land use have resulted in the most obese yet hungriest city in the United States.
 As a part of this study, over the last two years, I have excavated 19th century plantations in western TN to reconstruct the origins of the “Soul Food” diet.
-To combat this historical shift away from local food production and distribution and teach students about sustainable food systems, I have organized our first Rhodes Community Garden and the Rhodes on-campus Farmer’s Market.
+To combat this historical shift away from local food production and distribution and teach students about sustainable food systems, I, along with several students, have organized our first Rhodes Community Garden and the off-campus Evergreen Community Farmers Market.
 I also work with undergraduates in collaboration with many food-oriented non-profits in the Memphis area, such as GrowMemphis, RootMemphis and BringIt!
 Food Hub.
 My goal is to provide a deeper appreciation of food production, distribution and access within this unique Southern foodscape.

 For More Information about the Field School in Environmental Archaeology:

 For More Information about the Rhodes Community Gardens and Local Lynx Farmers Market:

 M.Sc.
 Environmental Archaeology and Palaeoeconomy.
 Sheffield University

 Field Research in Environmental Archaeology (Maymester)

 North of the Rio: Indigenous Peoples of North America